Catherine Healy (activist): Career

+Healy and NZPC agreed to be in a television documentary directed by Clare O'Leary and produced by Vincent Burke, with the title A Double Standard.
+The documentary explored the views of New Zealand sex workers and NZPC concerning why sex work needed to be removed from The Crimes Act 1961 and how sex work decriminalisation would improve public health outcomes and sex workers' safety.

-On 24 February 2010, she was invited by the Oxford Union at the University of Oxford to debate whether prostitution should be decriminalised.
+On 24 February 2010, Healy was invited by the Oxford Union at the University of Oxford to debate whether sex work should be decriminalised.
 She became the second New Zealander after David Lange to be invited to debate at the university.
-At the university, she argued for decriminalisation of prostitution and won the debate.
+At the university, she argued for decriminalisation of sex work and won the debate.

 Healy has membership of various boards and committees.
 She has been invited as a speaker at the House of Commons of the United Kingdom and acts as an advisory on issues and policy formulations related to prostitution.
 The Prostitution Law Review Committee, a committee established by the New Zealand government, had Healy as one of its members.
 She has worked as a field researcher and has been involved with multiple research undertakings.
-She also works as a consultant for prostitutes of all genders, brothel owners and other persons involved in prostitution.
+She also works as a consultant for sex workers of all genders, brothel owners and other persons involved in prostitution.

 With Gillian Abel and Lisa Fitzgerald, Healy has co-edited the book Taking the Crime Out of Sex Work: New Zealand Sex Workers' Fight for Decriminalisation.
 The book argues decriminalisation has resulted in better working conditions for prostitutes.
 She lives in Eastbourne.